jotavo13/MemroyGame/README.md

 ### MVP GOALS

 1. As a Player, I should be able to choose any card to flip.
-2. As a Player, The game  should wait till the 2nd card choosen card is selected.
+2. As a Player, the game should not flib my card back till I choose another one.
-3. As a Player, If the cards do not match, then both card should flip back.
+3. As a Player, if the cards that I choose do not match,then both card should flip back.
-4. As a Player,If both card matches, then the cards should remain as is.
+4. As a Player, if the cards that I choose do matches, then the cards should remain as is.
 5. As a Player, I should be able to choose a new cards now.
-6. As a Player, Once all the cards are found, The game should display "YOU WON"
+6. As a Player, Once all the cards are found, the game should display "YOU WON"
-7. As a Player,
+7. As a Player, I should have a way to reset the game 8  As a Player, I only have 16 tries to win the game